nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    ```bash
    git clone https://github.com/nginxinc/kubernetes-ingress.git --branch v3.3.2
    cd kubernetes-ingress/deployments

    ```
    >**Note**: At the time of this writing `3.3.2` is the latest NGINX Plus Ingress version that is available.
 Please feel free to use the latest version of NGINX Plus Ingress Controller.
 Look into [references](#references) for the latest Ingress images.

-3. Create a namespace and a service account for the Ingress Controller
+3. Create a namespace and a service account for the Ingress Controller:
     ```bash
     kubectl apply -f common/ns-and-sa.yaml

     ```
-4. Create a cluster role and cluster role binding for the service account
+4. Create a cluster role and cluster role binding for the service account:
     ```bash
     kubectl apply -f rbac/rbac.yaml

     ```

 5. Create Common Resources:
      1. Create a secret with TLS certificate and a key for the default server in NGINX.
         ```bash
-        cd ..
-        kubectl apply -f examples/shared-examples/default-server-secret/default-server-secret.yaml
+        kubectl apply -f ../examples/shared-examples/default-server-secret/default-server-secret.yaml
-        cd deployments

         ```
      2. Create a config map for customizing NGINX configuration.
         ```bash
         kubectl apply -f common/nginx-config.yaml

         ```
      3. Create an IngressClass resource.

-         >**Note:** If you would like to set the NGINX Ingress Controller as the default one, uncomment the annotation `ingressclass.kubernetes.io/is-default-class` within the below file.
         ```bash
         kubectl apply -f common/ingress-class.yaml

         ```

 6. Create Custom Resources